-Compared to using Office.js directly, using Office.js via xlwings Server has the following advantages:
+Compared to using Office.js' original Node.js implementation, using Office.js with xlwings has the following advantages:

 - No need to learn JavaScript and the Excel JavaScript API.
-Instead, use the familiar xlwings syntax in Python. - No need to install Node.js or use any JavaScript build tool such as Webpack. - xlwings alerts saves you from having to use the Office dialog API and from designing your own HTML for simple pop-ups. - Error handling is built-in. - Compatible with Excel 365 and the perpetual editions back to Excel 2016.
+Instead, use the familiar xlwings syntax in Python. - No need to install Node.js or use any JavaScript build tool such as Webpack. - The Python source code stays on your server and can't be accessed by the end-user. - xlwings alerts saves you from having to use the Office dialog API and from designing your own HTML for simple pop-ups. - Error handling is built-in.